timirahj/Kubernetes_Examples/HelloWorld/blog_post.md

 Now we have a full blown application and a Docker image running in the cloud!

-After we downloaded the application, we then created an image (which is an instance of a container) for our application to and it dependencies to live in.
+After we downloaded the application, we then created a container image for our application to and its dependencies to live in.
 We then pushed that image to Docker Hub, Docker’s official container registry.
-Pushing our container to the cloud gives us the privilege of being able to access that container any given time, even if we tear down our local cluster, or if we want to pull that container to live in separate cluster.
+Pushing our container to the cloud gives us the abilty to access that container any given time, even if we tear down our local cluster, or if we want to pull that container to live in separate cluster.
 After that, we ran the container, binding our local port to the port of the container (_8080:8080_).

 ----

 ## Deploy

-_Remember to stop the container from running by pressing Ctrl-C in the tab where you ran the docker run command._

 In Kubernetes, containers are interpreted as objects called [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/) (one or more containers in a group).
 The Pod in our cluster only has one container, the one we just created.